In this October 2018 issue:

 Facility favourites can be accessed by clicking on the ‘Facility favourites’ link on the ‘Orders’ dashboard.

 The comments function in BloodNet has changed with the release of BloodNet 5.
 Previously, users were able to enter free text in the comments field.
-As a result the Blood Service received a wide variety of comments, many of which were not applicable.
+As a result Lifeblood received a wide variety of comments, many of which were not applicable.
 The new comments section provides users with a list of the most common comments sent from BloodNet and also the option to add free text comments.

 To add comments to an order follow the steps below: